 And finally, make sure the card is easy to read when scanned into a digital database.
 By following these simple tips, you can ensure that your business card makes a positive impression.

-To prepare for an art exhibition, you’ll want to consider who will be attending the event.
+To prepare for an art exhibition, you’ll want to consider who will attend the event.
 Then, it’s time to decide which artwork you want to exhibit and how much each piece should cost.
 Next, plan your space at the show and promote it to potential buyers with ads, social media posts, press releases, flyers, or emails.
 When preparing for an art exhibition, don’t forget to engage with your audience and collect email addresses to stay in touch with them after the show.
 Finally, make sure to have business cards printed up so you can easily connect with potential buyers.
-You’ll be fully prepared for a successful art exhibition following these easy procedures.
+Following these easy procedures, you’ll be fully prepared for a successful art exhibition.